nyintosh/drive-ce/README.md

 ## Contributing

-We welcome contributions!
-If you'd like to contribute to GEMINI-CE, please follow these guidelines:
+If you want to add additional features and improvements, we welcome contributions!
+Please follow these guidelines:

 - Fork the repository
 - Create a new branch